League Rules of Play

 • If a ball is caught off a foul tip, either on the fly or one bounce, it's an out.

-• If the ball is caught on the fly, you cannot tag up and advance.
-If a ball is caught on one bounce, runners may advance at will without tagging up.
+• If a ball is caught on one bounce, runners may advance at will without tagging up.

 • A ball is determined fair or foul based on where it first strikes the ground.
 It does not have to pass first or third base to be considered fair.